gilbitron/Arrest-MySQL/README.md

 Arrest-MySQL
 ============

-A "plug-n-play" RESTful API for your MySQL database.
+Arrest MySQL is a "plug-n-play" RESTful API for your MySQL database.